The Sierpinski Carpet as a Final Coalgebra: The functors and

 So the distance is scaled by $\frac{1}{3}$ inside of each copy of $X$, and otherwise, it is $2$ (the maximum distance).
-The idea is that $\frac{1}{3}$ is determined by the number of copies of $X$, according to $M$ or $N$.
+The constant $\frac{1}{3}$ comes from the particular sets $M$ and $N$ to which we apply the construction in the next sections.

-We see right away that $d_{M\times X}$ is bounded by $2$, since points in the same copy of $X$ will be at most $\frac{2}{3} < 2$ from each other, and points in different copies will be $2$ away from each other.
+We see right away that $d_{L\times X}$ is bounded by $2$, since points in the same copy of $X$ will be at most $\frac{2}{3} < 2$ from each other, and points in different copies will be $2$ away from each other.

-Consider $m\otimes x$ and $n\otimes y$ in $M\otimes X$.
-The distance between them will be defined as the infimum over all finite paths in $M\times X$ of the \emph{score}, where the score is the sum of the distances (in $M\times X$) along the path, but where we count $0$ for pairs in the relation $\sim$.
-By the first condition in the definition of quotient suitable, we know that the score of a given path is well defined.